Functional-Metabolomics-Lab/MicrospotReader_test/userguide_app.md

 The values that the halo-radii should be scaled to can be selected.
 It is recommended to scale to the normalized data.
 If however scaling to the raw spot-intensities or no scaling at all is desired, it can be selected accordingly.

 ## Data Merging and Manipulation

+### Rationale

+The dimensions of a microPAD are 210 x 297 mm.
+Since no set-up sufficiently large for capturing images of these dimensions was available, the microPAD was split into multiple smaller pieces.
+This results in multiple images being taken for a single experiment.
+Therefore, after performing image analysis, the obtained data-tables have to be merged to be able to construct a chromatogram based on the signal obtained during the assay.
+Merging the data as well as constructing a chromatogramm from the data is done in this step.

+### Layout and Workflow

 ## Annotation of .mzML-Files